rse/latching/README.md

 About
 -----

-Latching is a small JavaScript library, providing run-time hook latching in order to extend the functionality of a program.
+*Latching* is a small JavaScript library for use in Node and Browser environments, providing a small run-time hook latching facility, allowing your program to be extended by plugins which latch into provided run-time hooks.

 Installation
 ------------